elle-trees/lsw1.live/README.md

 - **Category Selection** - Choose from available categories for each leaderboard type
 - **Level Selection** - Select levels for IL and Community Gold submissions
 - **Run Verification** - Admin verification system for submitted runs
+- **Run Claiming** - Claim runs imported from speedrun.com or manually submitted by matching your display name

 ### Live Streaming
 - **Official Stream** - Embedded Twitch player for the official community stream